HTBox/allReady/docs/prerequisite_install_guide/prerequisite_install_guide.md

 Launch the installer and follow the steps given.
 There's no extra settings that need to be done.

 **Important:** Before you can build the allReady project, you have to close Visual Studio for it to be able to find the recently installed SDK.

+> There's been some reported instances where after installing the .NET Core 2 SDK the project would not show the webpage, even though building the project works.
+This requires a computer reboot to resolve the issue.

 ### Configure Visual Studio External Web Tools